 - The lifestyle to which the parties are accustomed

 Attorney Larkins will work with you at all stages of a divorce to help you determine whether alimony is warranted and, if so, how much should be paid and for how long.
 She will help you identify all assets and sources of income, so that an alimony order fairly and fully considers the financial position of both parties.

 In Tennessee, different types of alimony exist for different situations and purposes.
 The court may order short-term alimony, which will be in place for a limited period of time, allowing the receiving party to make the transition from a two-income household to a one-income household.
 The court can grant rehabilitative alimony, will allows a party to receive spousal support for the period of time necessary to complete education or training and become self-supporting.
 In limited situations, the court may award long-term spousal support, essentially a long-term maintenance, where the health or age of the receiving party makes it unlikely or impossible for that person to be self-supporting.

 Attorney Larkins will work closely with you to help determine which type of order is appropriate.
 She will also handle all proceedings seeking alimony pendente lite, where the court orders temporary alimony to sustain a party in paying household bills and expenses until the divorce is finalized.

 For thorough and compassionate legal representation in matters involving alimony or spousal support, call or contact attorney Angela C. Larkins.
-Her office is open Monday through Friday, 8 am until 5 pm.
-Evening, weekend.
+Her office is open Monday through Thursday, from 8 am until 5 pm and Friday 8 am to 12 pm.
+Evening, weekend and in-home consultations are available by appointment.
 Attorney Larkins offers reasonable rates, and Visa and MasterCard are accepted.